KalaKit/KalaExtract/docs/spec_1_0.md

 Command: kalaextract --compress x y z

 - compresses path `x` with name `y` inside target binary `z`
+- used for when you want a custom name for the bundle

 Command: kalaextract --compress x y

 - compresses path `x` inside target binary `y`
+- used for when you dont want a custom name for the bundle

 ### Decompress existing binary bundle